 - Near-Peer Mentoring is a large part of the success of the OHS program.
-OHS students who have completed the program and matriculated to BU's Goldman School of Dental Medicine are excited to give back to current OHS students. - Current mentoring opportunities includes programs like DentMent which helps students adjust to the rigor of the OHS program by providing guidance with time management, test taking and study skills while also helping with adjusting to Boston as well as a Big Sib program which is similar but more social. - These mentors along with the tutors serve to support current OHS students and provide invaluable resources whether social or academic.
+OHS students who have completed the program and matriculated to BU's Goldman School of Dental Medicine are excited to give back to current OHS students. - Current mentoring opportunities include programs like DentMent which help students adjust to the rigor of the OHS program by providing guidance with time management, test taking and study skills while also helping with adjusting to Boston.
+They also participate in the Big Sib program which is similar but more social. - These mentors along with the tutors serve to support current OHS students and provide invaluable resources whether social or academic.